willpiam/elementary-cellular-automaton/ReadMe.md

     - [ ] Clojure
     - [ ] C#

 3. The C version of the program calls malloc in a loop to construct essentially a 2D array. runCellularAutomaton returns char\*\*.
 This can potentually be reduced to a single malloc call.
-This solution would involve changing the return type of runCellularAutomaton to char\* and then using pointer arithmetic to access the elements of the array.
+This solution would involve changing the return type of runCellularAutomaton to char\* and using pointer arithmetic to access the elements of the array.

 ## The Author